abodStorage/javascript-prep-0223-code-solutions/0060    prep-javascript-objects/prep-javascript-objects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What data types can object properties hold?
+- ANSWER : Numeric, characters, and booleans.
 - Describe the syntax (structure) of object-literals in JavaScript.
+- ANSWER : Similar as variable, declare variable and use curly-bracket open and close object property.
+Single property will be assigned value using colon and comma for property delimeter.

 ## Notes